taylorhutchison/taylorhutchison.github.io/publish/ranking-results-in-a-subquery.md

 </table>

-<p>Rownum represents the order that the row was selected in the query, so lets assume that each row was selected in alphabetical order.</p>
+Rownum represents the order that the row was selected in the query, so lets assume that each row was selected in alphabetical order.

-<p>Now instead of ranking all the attractions across the entire park lets rank just the ones in Fantasyland.
-So now our query is:</p>
+Now instead of ranking all the attractions across the entire park lets rank just the ones in Fantasyland.
+So now our query is:

 <pre><code class="sql">SELECT ATTRACTION, ZONE, WAITTIME, ROWNUM
 FROM ATTRACTIONS WHERE ZONE = 'Fantasyland'
 ORDER BY WAITTIME DESC;</code></pre>

-<p>We could expect to get these results back:</p>
+We could expect to get these results back:

 <table>
     <thead>
         <tr>